charly-lang/charly/README.md

 # Outer *value* is still 10, Box.value is now 50
 ```

 If you directly call method, the interpreter will set *self* to whatever value it was in the scope where the function was defined in.
+That's the reason why Box.value was set to 50.
 It behaves kind of like [Arrow functions in JavaScript](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 This means you can _"extract"_ functions and they keep working the way you expect them to.

 Example:
 ```charly